 - They provide “pick-your-partner” protections, which prevent creditors from obtaining judicial orders transferring debtor-members’ membership rights to the creditors.

-Generally yes, because even a single-member LLC should have a written operating agreement, and only a well-trained LLC lawyer can enable you to plan, negotiate and draft that agreement competently.
+Generally, yes, because even a single-member LLC should have a written operating agreement, and only a competent LLC lawyer can enable you to plan, negotiate, and draft that agreement soundly.

 Yes, because one of the most important decisions in forming both single-member and multi-member LLCs is the decision as to the federal income tax regimen that will govern the LLC.
-To decide this question, you will need the assistance of either an accountant or a lawyer with expertise in federal income tax law and Social Security Tax and Medicare Tax law.
+To decide this question, you will need the assistance of either an accountant or a lawyer with expertise in federal income tax law, Social Security tax law, and Medicare tax law.
 In addition, with the advent of new Internal Revenue Code section 199A on January 1, 2018, your tax professional must have comprehensive section 199A expertise.

-Preliminary note.
-The most comprehensive source of practical information about section 199A is Attorney John Cunningham’s book entitled Maximizing Pass-Through Deductions Under Internal Revenue Code Section 199A—a Section 199A Practice Manual, published by Wolters Kluwer Law & Business.
-Set forth below are the most basic questions and answers about section 199A.
+Preliminary note: The most comprehensive source of practical information about section 199A is Attorney John Cunningham’s book, Maximizing Pass-Through Deductions Under Internal Revenue Code Section 199A, published by Wolters Kluwer Law & Business.
+Below are the most basic questions and answers about section 199A.

-- Section 199A provides federal income tax deductions to owners of pass-through businesses of 20 percent or more from their business income.
+- Section 199A provides federal income tax deductions to owners of pass-through businesses of up to 20 percent of their net business income.
 Owners include both passive and active owners and both U.S. and foreign owners.
-Section 199A can save business owners thousands of dollars of federal income taxes every year.
+Section 199A can save business owners thousands of dollars in federal income taxes every year.